Experience-Monks/math-as-code/PYTHON-README.md

 ## Set builder notation

-Pythoners call **Set builder notation* is just comprehension
+Pythoners have a name for *Set builder notation*; and the name is comprehension

 - `{ }`: delimiter around iterable (curlybois for `dict` or `set`, `[` for list)
-- `a + b * i`: an expression (for instance, for a list of odd numbers this expression was `2*k + 1`) to be evaluated for each item in source list.
+- `a + b * i`: an expression (for instance, earlier when we made a list of odd numbers this expression was `2*k + 1`) to be evaluated for each item in source list.
 - `|`: `for`
 - `a,b ∈ ℝ`: this just shows that `a,b` are drawn from a particular place, in